 Over the years, Black Mirror has dealt with a variety of subjects – each episode features its own story with new characters.
 It’s an approach that has led to fresh, distinctive worlds being created time and time again.
 Yet while the appeal of the show often stems from its dark shade of realism – technological advances and nightmare scenarios that feel within the grasp of possibility – sometimes those subjects veer a little too close to real life.

-Four years after the show’s first episode (in which the British Prime Minister was made to have sex with a pig on live TV), for instance, the actual Prime Minister David Cameron was accused of defiling a dead pig’s head.
+Four years after the show’s first episode (in which the British Prime Minister was made to have sex with a pig on live TV), for instance, then-Prime Minister David Cameron was accused of defiling a dead pig’s head.
 But some episodes have become even more uncomfortably prescient.
 ‘Nosedive’, taken from the show’s third season, imagined a world in which everyone was constantly ranked in order to reflect their social status.
 In the real world, China’s ‘social credit system’ closely emulates that same practice.

 “For ‘Nosedive’, Charlie had the idea about eight years earlier and then Uber came out and we were like, ‘Fuck, we’ve missed it – too late,’” says Annabel.
 “But in the end, it benefited from it because it was already there in a small way so the story was expanded into the personal.”